tamylaa/clodo-framework/docs/examples/README.md

 ---

-These examples provide comprehensive patterns for building production-ready services with the Lego Framework.
+These examples provide comprehensive patterns for building production-ready services with the Clodo Framework.
 Each example demonstrates real-world scenarios with proper error handling, security considerations, and scalability patterns.